department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Traumatic Injury Protection (TSGLI) | Veterans Affairs
+title: Traumatic Injury Protection (TSGLI)
 heading: Traumatic Injury Protection (TSGLI)
 display_title: Traumatic Injury Protection (TSGLI)
 description: TSGLI (also known as Servicemembers' Group Life Insurance Traumatic Injury Protection) provides short-term financial support to eligible service members.
 If you were covered by SGLI and experienced a traumatic injury during service, find out how to file a claim for TSGLI or appeal a past decision.